 - I usually make it a lettuce wrap or wrap it up in a whole wheat tortilla for a super light and healthy lunch.

 - Sometimes I just add crackers and snack away, particularly if I’m working at my desk.

-- My husband prefers – and me too when I’ve got a few extra minutes – a tuna spinach salad melt.
+- My husband prefers – and so do I when I’ve got a few extra minutes – a tuna spinach salad melt.
 Just pile up the tuna salad on a whole wheat English muffin or some bread, add extra mozzarella cheese on top and pop it under the broiler for a couple of minutes.
 (Watch closely so it doesn’t burn!)
 You’ve got an oooey, gooey, cheesy, melty delicious open-faced sandwich. #lunchtimewin

 - You can also add some hot sauce to this when serving for a spicy little kick – you know I love me some hot sauce 🌶💃❤️